Budget Information 23-24

 As the budget progresses and information is available in terms of the tax cap, the district will revise the budget and update the community regarding the impact.
 If it becomes necessary to make difficult decisions, it is extremely important that all members of the staff and community come together to collaborate, discuss, and provide insight to the board of education and administration.

 Please check the school calendar, budget calendar, or the website for information pertaining to the budget process.
-Also, please check the website for updates regarding the tax cap and other items affecting the 2020-2021 budget.
-Don’t forget to come out and voice your input at one of the two scheduled Budget Input Sessions.
-These have been created so that it affords all stake holders the ability to convey information to the Board of Education and the Superintendent which assists in the budget creation process.
+Also, please check the website for updates regarding the tax cap and other items affecting the 2023-2024 budget.
+Don’t forget to come out and voice your input at one of the two scheduled Budget Input Sessions – this can also be accomplished via the district survey posted on the website.
+These input sessions and the survey have been created so that all stake holders are afforded the ability to convey information to the Board of Education and the Superintendent which assists in the budget creation process.